twodeadgirls/twodeadgirls.github.io/_posts/2019-09-30-dung-beetles.md

 <img src="https://jonbcarroll.s3.us-east-2.amazonaws.com/20190928-dungbeetles-24.jpg">
 <figcaption>36 hours elapsed</figcaption>
 </figure>

- Earlier this summer I went to central Florida to Marvel Farms - a red angus cattle operation and purchased a hundred beetles in an effort to re-establish the beetles to my pastures.
+<p>Earlier this summer I went to central Florida to Marvel Farms - a red angus cattle operation and purchased a hundred beetles in an effort to re-establish the beetles to my pastures.
  Several things kill beetles.
 Most common is how we treat cattle, a commonly used medicine Ivomectin for example can eliminate beetle populations for years.
 There are options as to how this can be avoided which I will document this spring.
 <figure>
 <img src="https://jonbcarroll.s3.us-east-2.amazonaws.com/20190930_Zoo-Beetles.jpg">